 140°F to 150°F (63°C to 66°C) = Medium

-My 3 pound 10-ounce roast stalled out at 35 minutes in my gas oven.
-A quick check of the thermometer’s remote (I was lounging in the living room with my laptop – that’s why the remote is fun) showed the oven temperature was 131 degrees and my roast was at 125 degrees.
-I got up, turned the oven back on to 225, waited five minutes and turned the oven off.
-The roast immediately started rising in temperature) and my roast was perfectly done for me at 138 degrees, exactly 18 minutes after I turned the oven back on.
+I got up, turned the oven back on to 225 degrees F., waited five minutes and turned the oven off.
+The roast immediately started rising in temperature and my roast was perfectly done for me at 138 degrees F., exactly 18 minutes after I turned the oven back on.

 Saving Money on Poor Man’s Mock Prime Rib: